-4. Remove Full-Coach Water Filter.
+- 4. Remove Full-Coach Water Filter.
 Remove the filter canister from the Full-Coach Water Filtration System in the water service center and discard the filter cartridge.

-After emptying the canister, remount it onto the filter assembly and continue the Blow-Out Procedure.

-5. Drain Optional Appliances.
-At this time, if your coach is equipped with an optional refrigerator ice maker or washer/dryer, the waterlines for these appliances must also be drained.
+After emptying the canister, remount it onto - After emptying the canister, remount it onto the filter assembly and continue the Blow-Out Procedure. - Drain Optional Appliances.
+At this time, if your motorhome is equipped with an optional refrigerator ice maker or washer/dryer, the waterlines for these appliances must also be drained.